NSSK-organization/.github/profile/README.md

 # NSSK

 Welcome to NSSK!
 This is Nishant Kompella's organization, filled with little projects he has worked on.

-I'm not quite sure what NSSK stands for, but...
+'Nother seriously stupid kompany.

 ## Become a contributor